Davve420/FE25-JS2-slutprojekt-back-david-brolin/README.md

 Now you should run "npm run build" this will check all typescript errors and create the dist folder.

-You can now run npm run start "this will start the project from the dist folder"
+You can now run "npm run start" this will start the project from the dist folder.